-100 Women in Hedge Funds was formed in December 2001 when Dana Hall, Carol Kim, and Sarah Dyer decided to bring together 100 seasoned female industry leaders.
+100 Women in Finance was formed in December 2001 when Dana Hall, Carol Kim, and Sarah Dyer decided to bring together 100 seasoned female industry leaders.
 Their initial goal was to form a professional community to teach women to better leverage their collective relationships and improve communication within the alternative investment industry.

 Within the first few months of formation, the growing membership identified three areas where their efforts could promote meaningful change.
 Those three areas became the organization’s three pillars: education, professional leverage, and philanthropy.